 • Monitored the laundry room whiteboards and cart availability, looking for issues and resolving them if possible

-Ongoing responsiveness.
-I’ve learned over the past year that one of the most important jobs of a Facilities Manager is not fixing the problems I know about, but learning about and fixing the urgent problems I’m not yet aware of.
+I’ve learned during my time on the Committee that one of the most important jobs of a Facilities Manager is not fixing the problems you know, but learning about and fixing the urgent problems you’re not yet aware of.
 I welcome questions, concerns, and feedback from residents—if you have a facilities problem, let me know and I’ll do my best to resolve it.
-I’m accessible on GSG Slack under my name (Josh Lederman) or by email at joshuacl@princeton.edu.
+I’m accessible on GSG Slack under my name (Josh Lederman) or by email at jlederman@princeton.edu.
 Thank you so much for your consideration, and I would greatly appreciate your vote!

 Garden Coordinator